red13dotnet/FunnyplayingTouchDelete/README.md

 # FunnyplayingTouchDelete
 Completely deleting the touch sensor from Funnyplaying ITA and similar kits to remove accidental and false positive triggers of brightness and OSD menu.
-You can remove the touch sensor from the Funnyplaying ITA and likely other Funnyplaying screen kits which share a similar touch control circuit.
+You can remove the touch sensor from the Funnyplaying ITA, IPS 3.0 and likely other Funnyplaying screen kits which share a similar touch control circuit.

 I, like many others, have experienced problems with the touch sensor on my Funnyplaying ITA kit.